-Elpida is also currently developing a new art and medicine project with Dr Richard Day and Professor Alastair Forbes at University College Hostpital.
+Elpida has an ongoing working partnership with with Dr Richard Day and Professor Alastair Forbes at University College Hostpital.

 Her major exhibition Making Beauty included reconfigurations of Haruspex and Fragility, at Djanogly Gallery, Lakeside Arts, University of Nottingham and her smaller sculptures featured in a solo show at Danielle Arnoud Gallery, London, in January 2017.

 She's recently completed a residency at A4 Art Museum in Chengdu China.
 She is currently developing a site specific work for the Museum, and sharing her experiences events in museums and galleries as well as one-to-one mentoring of other artists through an R&D project grant from Arts Council England.